wagtail/wagtail/docs/advanced_topics/customisation/extending_draftail.rst

 The ``js`` and ``css`` keyword arguments on ``EntityFeature`` can be used to specify additional JS and CSS files to load when this feature is active.
 Both are optional.
-Their values are added to a ``Media`` object, more documentation on these objects is available in the `Django Form Assets documentation <https://docs.djangoproject.com/en/stable/topics/forms/media/>`_.
+Their values are added to a ``Media`` object, more documentation on these objects is available in the :doc:`Django Form Assets documentation <django:topics/forms/media>`.

 Since entities hold data, the conversion to/from database format is more complicated.
 We have to create the two handlers: